Pollora/colt/README.md

 $videos = Post::type('video')->status('publish')->get();

 // using your own class
-class Video extends Corcel\Post
+class Video extends Colt\Post
 {
     protected $postType = 'video';
 }
 $videos = Video::status('publish')->get();
 ```

-Using `type()` method will make Corcel to return all objects as `Corcel\Post`.
+Using `type()` method will make Colt to return all objects as `Pollora\Colt\Post`.
 Using your custom class you have the advantage to customize classes, including custom methods and properties, return all objects as `Video`, for example.

 Custom post types and meta data: